gjermundgaraba/ExtremeResults-Server/API.md

 ### DELETE /api/reflections/:reflectionId
 Implemented

+## Related

-### GET /api/reflections/: reflectionId/related
+### GET /api/related/outcomes?typeName=outcomeType
 Not Implemented
+Function to get all related entries for outcomes of type typeName

+Daily:
+Current Monday Vision (Weekly outcome) if any.

+Weekly:
+Last Friday Reflection if any.

+### GET /api/related/reflections?typeName=reflectionType
+Not Implemented
-Function to get all related entries for the reflection
+Function to get all related entries for reflections of type typeName

+Weekly:
+Last Friday Reflection (Weekly Reflection) if any.

 ## HotSpotBuckets